 In 1998, being 15 years of age, and a green belt in jiu jitsu, Thiago asked his instructor André Pederneiras if he could fight in the blue belt juvenile category at the World Championships, a request accepted by the coach.
 Fernandes won the tournament with ease in his weight category, defeating 9 opponents in one day, submitting 4 of them while placing 3rd in the open weight division.
-At the end of the tournament, Thiago was upset with his performance, specially his loss in the absolute (Thiago was a super-featherweight), so he decided he needed to redeem himself in the Brazilian Nationals, which were shortly after, by training even harder; and sure enough he did, winning both his weight and the open weight classes.
+At the end of the tournament, Thiago was upset with his performance, specially his loss in the absolute (Thiago was a light-featherweight), so he decided he needed to redeem himself in the Brazilian Nationals, which were shortly after, by training even harder; and sure enough he did, winning both his weight and the open weight classes.

 The following year the 16 year old Thiago Fernandes had another try at the world title, winning his weight once again, being awarded his purple belt whilst on the podium.
-Thiago Fernandes started getting more interested in the Nogi aspect of jiu jitsu after he spent some time being Vitor Ribeiro’s sparring partner.
-He started following Ribeiro to his wrestling practice and added this fighting style to his arsenal of tools, competing (and winning) some junior wrestling tournaments.
+Thiago Fernandes started getting more interested in the No Gi aspect of jiu jitsu after he spent some time being Vitor Ribeiro‘s sparring partner.
+He started following Ribeiro to his wrestling practice and added this grappling style to his arsenal of tools, competing (and winning) some junior wrestling tournaments.
 Fernandes earned his brown belt in 2001 after placing 2nd on the ADCC Brazilian trials, running through a division filled with many top black belts and world champions as well as some of the toughest luta livre stylists in Brazil.
 He would lose in the final of the tournament to another legend of the sport, his team mate senior Robson Moura in a tough match.

 Even though Thiago Fernandes was a teenager, his drive to be the best was incredible, and his schedule a tall task.
 He would go to high school from 7am until midday, immediately jumped on a bus to do strength and conditioning with Coach Paulo Caruso, then he would go to Nova Uniao to spar (usually being the last guy to leave the mats).
 The inevitable trip back to Niteroi would demand several bus exchanges and long hours, but his drive to succeed was greater then his fatigue.